 In 2007, Jennifer Garner appeared in a global warming awareness video produced by the Center for American Progress Action Fund.

-In 2007, Jennifer Garner returned to work with a supporting role in Juno and played an FBI investigator in The Kingdom.
-She was also hospitalized on two occasions with heatstroke during filming in Arizona for The Kingdom.
+In 2007, after a break, Jennifer Garner returned to work with a supporting role in "Juno" and played an FBI investigator in "The Kingdom".

-In late 2007, Jennifer Garner played Roxanne in Cyrano de Bergerac at the Richard Rodgers Theatre on Broadway.
-In 2007, she also became a spokesperson of skin care brand Neutrogena.
+In late 2007, Jennifer Garner played Roxanne in "Cyrano de Bergerac" on Broadway and became a spokesperson for Neutrogena.

-In 2008, Jennifer Garner hosted two fund-raisers for Barack Obama during the 2008 Democratic Primary.
+In 2008, Jennifer Garner hosted two fundraisers for Barack Obama during the 2008 Democratic Primary.

-In 2009, Jennifer Garner starred in comedian Ricky Gervais's directorial debut The Invention of Lying.
+In 2009, Jennifer Garner starred in Ricky Gervais's directorial debut, "The Invention of Lying", playing the love interest.

 In March 2010, Steven Burky, Jennifer Garner's stalker, was adjudicated insane and sent to California's state mental hospital.
-He was ordered to stay away from the Garner-Affleck family for 10 years if released.
+He was also ordered to stay away from the Garner-Affleck family for 10 years if released.

 In 2011, Jennifer Garner partnered with Frigidaire as part of her work with Save the Children.

-In 2012, Jennifer Garner played a mother for the first time in The Odd Life of Timothy Green and produced and starred in the satirical comedy Butter.
+In 2012, Jennifer Garner played a mother in "The Odd Life of Timothy Green" and produced and starred in the satirical comedy "Butter".

 In 2014, Jennifer Garner donated $25,000 to the campaign of Democratic politician Wendy Davis.